 This is a very common mistake.
 If there is a skylight, that will increase the chances of a leak.
 What compounded the problem on this roof is that there was a skylight.
 The skylight will cause more leaks due to the low pitch of the roof.

-Tar, tar tar.
+Tar – tar – tar.
 Why so many people believe that tar will solve a roof leak.
 The tar that was smeared around this skylight just made it worse.
 When you use tar you have to be careful not to cover some flashing areas like the bottom part of this skylight.
-The pitch of this roof is to low to even try to make a repair.
+The pitch of this roof is too low to even try to make a repair.
 The best way is to strip and remove the shingles and install a rubber roof.

-When two roofs meet, there is a potential to have a problem, but when you add a third element to this (skylight) then you really asking for a leak.
-The design of this roof is also bad.
+When two roofs meet, there is a potential to have a problem, but when you add a third element to this (skylight), then you asking for a leak.
+The design of this roof is also wrong.
 When you see a corner of a skylight flashing in a valley, you know that will cause a leak.

 Suggestions on how to handle this low pitch shingled roof